centreon/centreon-documentation/cloud/getting-started/mysql_tuto.md

   * The name of your server
   * A description of your server
   * Its IP address
-  * Select the poller that will monitor the database (leave "Central" if you have no other poller)
+  * Select the poller that will monitor the database

 3. Click on the **+ Add New Entry** button for the **Templates** field and select the **App-DB-MySQL-custom** template: